 Nick Kelly does not work for, consult to, own shares in or receive funding from any company or organisation that would benefit from this article, and has no relevant affiliations.

 Senior Research Fellow at Queensland University of Technology and Adjunct Senior Research Fellow at the University of Southern Queensland, Australia.
-Research on teacher support, online communities and the cognition of creativity.
+Research on the cognition of creativity, interaction design, design education, and learning by design.